The uncertainties of gaugings

 For the analysis of a rating curve with BaRatin, you need to provide a set of gaugings representative of the stage-discharge relation for the study period.
 The validity of these gaugings must be checked (quality assurance) beforehand in order to avoid outliers, to ensure the continuity of their stage with respect to the staff gauge of the station, and to control and document measurement errors.
 It is especially important to consider: * The measurement technique and gauging procedure; * The date and hydraulic conditions at the time of the measurement, including: vegetation, flood, rating changes, etc.; * The datum of the gauged stage, particularly when the staff gauge of reference has undergone changes or displacement, or if multiple staff gauges were used simultaneously.

-BaRatin allows consideration of uncertainties on the gauged discharges and stages that are potentially different for each measurement.
-We recommend to ignore the uncertainties affecting gauged stages, at least as a first step, and to rather focus on uncertainties affecting gauged discharges.
-The latter are of particlar interest to enable the use of more uncertain gaugings (e.g. surface velocity gaugings, historic gaugings that are poorly documented) or discharge estimates (e.g. post-flood survey and slope-area method) in stage ranges with few or no gaugings, because their contribution is weighted by their information content.
+BaRatin allows consideration of uncertainties on the gauged discharges that are potentially different for each measurement.
+For technical reasons, the uncertainties affecting gauged stages are ignored.
+Defining variable discharge uncertainties is particularly useful to include more uncertain gaugings (e.g. surface velocity gaugings, historic gaugings that are poorly documented) or discharge estimates (e.g. post-flood survey and slope-area method) in stage ranges with few or no gaugings, because their contribution is weighted by their information content.
 It is important to specify realistic gauging uncertainty values, neither overestimated nor underestimated, as they impact both the fitting of the curve and the width of its uncertainty envelope.

 A (strong) assumption of BaRatin is that the measurement errors are independent from a gauging to another gauging.
 This assumption is clearly violated if BaRatin receives some gaugings performed under repeatability conditions, typically with the same instrument at the same place on the same day in the same hydraulic conditions, etc. This can lead to an underestimation of the uncertainty of the rating curve.
 We must therefore avoid including repeated gauging (e.g. successive ADCP gaugings of a constant discharge), but either sub-sample them or average them together.